IsaacLukambagire/IsaacLukambagire/README.md

 - 👋 Hi, I’m @IsaacLukambagire
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in various datasets and data analytics
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning various datasets and data analytics
 - 💞️ I’m looking to collaborate on data analytics projects
 - 📫 How to reach me: isaaclukambagire@gmail.com